Biographies of key staff at Culham Centre for Fusion Energy. Details of the organisation of JET can be found on the EUROfusion website.

 Chief Executive Officer, United Kingdom Atomic Energy Authority and Head of EURATOM/CCFE Fusion Association

-David Martin became Operations Director in May 2013, having previously been responsible for the Operations and Programme Delivery Division.
-Mr Martin is a Chartered Mechanical Engineer and Fellow of the Institution of Mechanical Engineers who joined Culham after completing an apprenticeship at Harwell in 1979.
+David Martin became Chief Operating Officer in March 2016, having previously been Operations Director.
+Mr Martin is a Chartered Mechanical Engineer and Fellow of the Institution of Mechanical Engineers who joined Culham after completing an apprenticeship at UKAEA Harwell in 1979.
 Following a role in the build and operation of the Neutral Beam Testbed on JET, he joined the Engineering Group in Neutral Beams before establishing the Engineering Analysis Section.
 He became Engineering Group Leader and then Department Manager in 2008.
 In 2011 he was appointed Head of Physics and Engineering Development Division and in 2012 Head of the Operations and Programme Delivery Division.
 In 2013 he was appointed Operations Director (Operations).
 He has held other senior engineering posts such as Engineer in Charge and Deputy Chief Engineer.
 David is committed to staff development and has initiated many of the training schemes presently being run at CCFE – including the apprentice and graduate programmes – helping to achieve accreditation by the Institution of Engineering and Technology, Institution of Mechanical Engineers and the Power Academy.

 Dr William Morris – Chief Scientist